 The Secretary for the DAC can provide a register of all the Inspecting Architects and Surveyors who are engaged by churches in the Diocese of Bristol ("Register").
 Please note that the Register is a list of individuals not the practices to which they belong.
-Visit the diocesan website for information on appointing architects and surveyors.
+Visit the diocesan website for information on appointing architects and surveyors - https://bit.ly/diocesanarchitect-surveyor.
 Or call the diocesan office.